GEOS-DEV/GEOS/src/coreComponents/mesh/docs/Mesh.rst

 Advanced Cell Block Specification
 ==================================
 It's possible to generate more complex ``CellBlock`` using the ``InternalMeshGenerator``.
-For instance, the staircase example is a model which is often used in GEOSX as an integrated test.
+For instance, the staircase example is a model which is often used in GEOS as an integrated test.
 It defines ``CellBlocks`` in the three directions to generate a staircase-like model with the following code.